merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ### Generating Figure 3

 Now comes the time to put all the data we just generated together into Figure 3.

 ### Panel B

 Panel B of this figure was drawn using the anvi'o interactive interface.
 It includes the phylogenetic tree, taxonomy information, per-genome detection ratios, percent abundances, HMI score and class, and heatmap of completeness scores for each of the IBD-enriched pathways.

 To replicate this figure, you'll first draw the top of the panel, which contains all the data listed above except for the heatmap of module completeness.
-Combine the taxonomy information (taken from GTDB) with the HMI score and HMI/non-HMI genome label (taken from the output you generated earlier, or alternatively `TABLES/01_GTDB_GENOMES_INFO.txt`) into one file, and then load it in the anvi'o interactive interface, using the genome phylogeny to organize the data for each genome:
+Combine the taxonomy information (taken from GTDB) with the HMI score and HMI/non-HMI genome label (taken from the output you generated earlier, or alternatively `TABLES/01_GTDB_GENOMES_INFO.txt`) into one file, and then run the program {% include PROGRAM name="anvi-interactive" %} with the inclusion of genome phylogeny to bring everything together in the anvi'o intearctive interface:

 ```bash
 # combine taxonomy with HMI data into one file